stleerh/documents/blogs/packet_drops/packets_drop.md

 are added.
 Packets drop ebpf hook supports TCP, UDP, SCTP, ICMPv4 and ICMPv6 protocols.
-There are two main categories for packet drops, core subsystem drops which cover most of the host drop reasons for the complete list please refer to https://github.com/torvalds/linux/blob/master/include/net/dropreason-core.h The other category is for OVS based drops which is very recent kernel enhancement and for reference please checkout the following link https://git.kernel.org/pub/scm/linux/kernel/git/netdev/net-next.git/tree/net/openvswitch/drop.h.
+There are two main categories for packet drops, core subsystem drops which cover most of the host drop reasons; for the complete list please refer to https://github.com/torvalds/linux/blob/master/include/net/dropreason-core.h and OVS based drops which is a recent kernel enhancement; for reference please checkout the following link https://git.kernel.org/pub/scm/linux/kernel/git/netdev/net-next.git/tree/net/openvswitch/drop.h.

 ## Kernel support

-The drop cause tracepoint API is a very recent kernel feature so to be able to use it we need rhel9.2 kernel or above. older kernel will ignore this feature if its configured.
+The drop cause tracepoint API is a recent kernel feature only available from rhel9.2 kernel version.
+Older kernel will ignore this feature if its configured.

 ## How to enable packet drops

-By default packets drop detection is disabled because it requires `privileged` access, to enable this feature we need to create a flow collector object with the following fields enabled in eBPF config section
+By default packets drop detection is disabled because it requires `privileged` access to the host kernel.
+To enable the feature we need to create a flowcollector object with the following fields enabled in eBPF config section

 ```yaml